PrivateSky/dicontainer/README.md

 The callback given to service or declareDependecy functions will behave like in angular except that the first parameter will be always a boolean (outOfService flag) that will signal that the callback is called for invalidating the current service or for proper initialisation

 ## declareDependency
-    /*  identical with  service but to clearify for programmers that a callback can instantiate local/closure things that are not really services
+    /*  identical with  service but for better intuition.
+    A callback can instantiate multiple local/closure variables that are not exposed services.
     */
     container.declareDependency(name, arr, callback)